jonathanlamar/nvim/README.md

 3. Make sure the dependencies are installed.
 4. Run `./install.sh`.
 The files in this repo will be symlinked to your `~/.config/nvim` folder.
+		* NOTE: This does not work unless run as user.
+I need to figure out a workaround for that.
 5. Start neovim and run `:PackerInstall`.

 ## Dependencies

 * neovim >= 0.5
+* packer
 * python3
+* conda
 * lua
 * node.js
 * pyright